schumbar/CMPE272/assignment_01/README.md

 deploy_webserver.yml: ansible scripts to deploy the webserver and display the associated message. undeploy_webserver.yml: ansible scripts to undeploy the webserver. inventory.ini: Inventory file.
+SJSU-1.png: Screenshot of the hello world from SJSU-1 message.
+SJSU-2.png: Screenshot of the hello world from SJSU-2 message. undeploy.png: Screenshot of output after running the undeploy_webserver script. commands.md: List of commands that we ran.

 ##### References
 Please see below for the resources that we used to help us on this assignment: